How to Train a Language Model¶

 How to train a model¶

-There are two steps to deploying a new language model for 🐸STT:
+There are three steps to deploying a new language model for 🐸STT:

 Identify and format text data for training